Jake Kupp

-Jacob Ralph Kupp (born March 12, 1941) is a former American football guard in the National Football League for the Dallas Cowboys, Washington Redskins, Atlanta Falcons and New Orleans Saints.
-He played college football at the University of Washington.
+Jacob Ralph Kupp (born March 12, 1941) is an American former professional football player who was a guard in the National Football League (NFL) for the Dallas Cowboys, Washington Redskins, Atlanta Falcons and New Orleans Saints.
+He played college football for the Washington Huskies.

-Early years
+Early life

 Kupp attended Sunnyside High School, where he practiced football, basketball and baseball.
 He began playing football on the varsity team until his senior season.

 He accepted a football scholarship from the University of Washington, where he played offensive tackle, offensive end and defensive end.
 He became a starter until his senior season, posting on offense 6 receptions for 126 yards and 2 touchdowns.

 He was a part of two Rose Bowl teams and was also a pitcher for the baseball team.

 Professional career

 Dallas Cowboys

-Kupp was selected by the Dallas Cowboys in the ninth round (116th overall) of the 1964 NFL Draft as a tight end.
+Kupp was selected by the Dallas Cowboys in the ninth round (116th overall) of the 1964 NFL draft as a tight end.
 He was converted into an offensive guard during training camp, where he made the NFL All-Rookie team after starting 10 games at left guard.
 The next year he started all 14 games at left guard.

 On August 30, 1966, he was traded to the Washington Redskins at the end of the 1965 season, along with Brig Owens and Mitch Johnson, in exchange for Jim Steffen and a fifth round draft choice (#119-Willie Parker).